inem/rails-burritos/README.md

 # Rails Burritos
-See how typical tasks within Rails apps are handled in different apps
+See how typical development tasks are handled in different Rails apps

 ## Contents